CSA-OCP-GER/unicorn/challenges.istio.5.sm-insights.md

   service:
     type: LoadBalancer
 ```
-> It is NOT recommended to expose Grafana Dashboard via a service of the `LoadBalancer`.
+> It is NOT recommended to expose Grafana Dashboard via a service of type `LoadBalancer`.
 In production environments, use at least a custom ingress definition with e.g. IP Whitelisting

 When finished editing, upgrade your Istio release: